jpnt/jpstack/README.md

 **jpstack** is a custom installer for a set of efficient userspace software.

-It is designed to streamline the installation process and configuration of essential tools across multiple Linux distributions.
+It is designed to streamline the installation process and configuration of essential tools I use in my environment, across multiple Linux distributions.

 ## Philosophy